 The CUC focuses on communities and populations that traditionally have faced barriers in accessing credit, capital and the other tools they need to start and grow businesses.
 These communities include inner cities and rural areas and may include populations such as women, minorities, veterans, tribal groups and others.

-The CUC is part of the SBA’s ongoing efforts to expand its reach into underserved communities.
+The CUC is part of SBA’s ongoing efforts to expand its reach into underserved communities.
 While the nation’s economic recovery is moving forward, that recovery has been uneven, particularly for socially, economically and geographically disadvantaged small business owners.
 To help SBA better address the challenges facing small business owners in underserved communities, the CUC will meet regularly and advise SBA on ways to increase access to capital and promote sustainability, growth, and job creation.

 Beatriz Acevedo is one of the leading inspirational voices and Latina entrepreneurs in the United States.
 She has dedicated her career to empowering and opening doors for the next generation of Latino leaders.